All posts

 • Filter by: Star rating (clicking a bar in the rating distribution filters to those reviews)

 Rating distribution bars, showing how many 5, 4, 3, 2, and 1-star reviews exist, are a particularly effective trust pattern.
 They show all-star transparency.
 Research from Northwestern University found that products with visible rating distributions (including negative reviews) convert better than those showing only positive averages.
+This connects directly to what the research on trust signals that convert says about the 5-star trap — exclusively perfect scores raise suspicion rather than build confidence.

 The response strategy